Stone Canyon fire: One person dead, four firefighters injured and at least five homes destroyed in wildfire burning near Lyons

 A view of the Stone Canyon fire burning near Lyons in Boulder County on Tuesday, July 30, 2024.
 The wildfire has forced evacuations and road closures in the area.

-One person was killed and at least two homes were destroyed in the Stone Canyon fire, which sparked Tuesday and is burning near Lyons, Boulder County Sheriff Curtis Johnson said.
+One person was killed and at least five homes were destroyed in the Stone Canyon wildfire, which sparked Tuesday and is burning near Lyons, Boulder County Sheriff Curtis Johnson said.

-The cause of the wildfire is under investigation, Curtis said.
+The cause of the wildfire is under investigation, Johnson said.

-The Stone Canyon fire is covering an estimated 1,320 acres — or roughly two square miles — and has not been contained as of Tuesday morning, according to the Boulder Office of Disaster Management.
+The Stone Canyon fire is covering an estimated 1,580 acres — or roughly two-and-a-half square miles — and has not been contained as of Wednesday morning, according to the Boulder Office of Disaster Management.
+At a press conference Wednesday afternoon, Johnson said the fire has not grown significantly.

 The fire has destroyed at least three other structures, but firefighters don’t know if those are homes, barns or other buildings, said Vinnie Montez, a spokesperson with the Boulder County Sheriff’s Office.

 Crews from about a dozen Colorado agencies have helped fight the fire, including air drops of water and fire retardant to help smother the flames.
-Some of the aircraft were rerouted from the Alexander Mountain fire, which is burning roughly 25 miles to the north.
+The Federal Emergency Management Agency announced Wednesday afternoon that federal funds will be provided to cover much of the firefighting cost at Stone Canyon and the Alexander Mountain fire, burning about 25 miles to the north.

 Aircraft will continue dropping water and fire retardant Wednesday, Johnson said.
 The focus if the firefighting efforts is currently on the northeastern edge of the blaze, which is the most active.